brgsteyr4goodai/chatbot/README.md

 ## Roadmap
-- Add further dialogues to DialogFlow
+- Add further dialogues to Dialogflow
 - Create integrations for other platforms apart from discord
 - Add further sources for researching info on illnesses
-- Create support for other languages than english
+- Create support for other languages than English

 ## Disclaimer